dmalicia/dm-terraform/README.md

 The webserver application is docker container running nodejs from this simple app here : https://github.com/dmalicia/dm-nodejs

-# Creating the service
+# starting a small cluster for testing
-For testing purpose I will apply a small point of presence with 2 autoscales with maximum 3 nodes in different regions to demonstrate the service working, the pull request for it is this one : https://github.com/dmalicia/dm-terraform/pull/44
+for testing purpose I will apply a small point of presence with 2 autoscales limited to 2 in different regions to demonstrate the service working, the pull request for it is this one : https://github.com/dmalicia/dm-terraform/pull/44